postageapp/postageapp-ruby/README.md

     >> response.ok?
     => true

-Response comes back with data:
+Response usually comes back with data:

     >> response.data
     => { 'message' => { 'id' => '12345' }}

+### Recipient Override
+Sometimes you don't want to send emails to real people in your application.
+For that there's an ability to override to what address all emails will be delivered.
+All you need to do is modify configuration block like this:

+    PostageApp.configure do |config|
+      config.api_key            = 'PROJECT_API_KEY'
+      config.recipient_override = 'you@example.com' unless Rails.env.production?
+    end

 ActionMailer Integration
 ------------------------